 When it comes to cleaning up, T-fal gives no trouble at all.
 Soap, water and a sponge make the perfect team.

-For less than the cost of a quality restaurant meal, this is the nonstick pan that does it all — and then some.
+For less than the cost of a quality restaurant meal (it was one of the best affordable nonstick pans we tested), this is the nonstick pan that does it all — and then some.
 A perfect frying pan is hard to come by, and yet the T-fal makes the title seem effortless.
 We can’t imagine finding anything better.
-In fact, after our testing, the T-fal tied in terms of overall score with the pro-level HexClad that sells for more than double the price.

-Ceramic cookware has become popular in the wellness world; it has a reputation of being “healthier” than those made from Teflon or copper.
-Ceramic has a benefit — especially when cooking at high temperatures — because there are no possible chemicals that can leach into foods.
-GreenPan didn’t win our vote just for these reasons (though they are a bonus); it’s simply a really great pan.
+Cookware with ceramic coatings has become popular in the wellness world; it has a reputation of being “healthier” than those made from Teflon or copper.
+The idea is that ceramic coatings are potentially safer — especially when cooking at high temperatures — because they are derived from sand and thus contain no so-called “forever” chemicals that can leach into foods.
+GreenPan didn’t, however, win our vote for these reasons (though they are a bonus); it’s simply a really great pan.

 Eggs, pancakes and even a sticky peanut sauce glided across the surface like they were Kristi Yamaguchi.
 After cooking, close to zero residue remained on the pan, which led to a very speedy cleanup consisting of wiping, rinsing and going on with our business.

 This pan was a real ergonomic delight.
 At 2 pounds, it is the lightest of our top three picks, making it easy on the wrist and easy to move, whether you’re transferring food from pan to plate or adding some elbow grease into your sauté.
 Unlike the other two pans, aesthetically, GreenPan looks basic; without a distinguishing surface pattern, it could be easily mistaken for any ordinary pan, which is part of its charm.